About Capital & Conflict

-The biggest advantage you can have is superior insight.
-Our mission here at Capital and Conflict is simple: To arm you with the insights and ideas you need to help make better, more profitable investment decisions.
+Our mission here at Capital & Conflict is simple: to arm you with the insights and ideas you need to help make better, more profitable investment decisions.

-Every day, our team of experts around the world reveal their insights, analysis and opinions on the world of finance, investment and geopolitics… and share them directly with private investors by email.
+Every day, our team of analysts around the world reveal their insights, analysis and opinions on the world of finance, investment and geopolitics… and share them directly with private investors by email.

 We’ll write to you every single day the markets are open.
 You’ll find out what the big stories really mean.
-And you’ll hear about stories no one else is telling, but could have a far bigger impact on your financial future.
+And you’ll hear the stories nobody else is talking about today, but which could have a far bigger impact on your financial future.

 One thing you should understand right from the outset, though, is this: